 ΔkWh = Energy Savings as calculated above

 Hours = Assumed Run hours of Clothes Washer

-= 295 hours59
+= 295 hours 49

+CF = Summer Peak Coincidence Factor for measure.

-57 Default assumption for unknown fuel is based on EIA Residential Energy Consumption Survey (RECS) 2009 for Midwest Region, data for the state of IL.
-If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used 58 Default assumption for unknown is based on percentage of homes with electric dryer from EIA Residential Energy http://www.eia.gov/consumption/residential/data/2009/)
+47 Default assumption for unknown fuel is based on EIA Residential Energy Consumption Survey (RECS) 2009 for Midwest Region, data for the state of IL.
+If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used

-Consumption Survey (RECS) 2009 for Midwest Region, data for the state of IL.
+48 Default assumption for unknown is based on percentage of homes with electric dryer from EIA Residential Energy Consumption Survey (RECS) 2009 for Midwest Region, data for the state of IL.
 If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used.

-59 Based on a weighted average of 295 clothes washer cycles per year assuming an average load runs for one hour (2009 Residential Energy Consumption Survey (RECS) national sample survey of housing appliances section:
+49 Based on a weighted average of 295 clothes washer cycles per year assuming an average load runs for one hour (2009)